Air-blast injection: Nozzle layout

-In the early 20th Century, two different injection nozzle designs for air-blast injected engines were common: The open nozzle and the closed nozzle design.
+In the early 20th Century, two different injection nozzle designs for air-blast injected engines were common: The open nozzle, which can be used on both 2- and 4-stroke engines, and the closed nozzle design, which can only be used on small 4-stroke engines.

 The closed nozzle design was the initial and most common design, it is usually found in vertical engines (such as the Langen & Wolf engine as seen on the right).
 It can be used for both two- and four-stroke engines.
 The injection nozzle is supplied with fuel from the fuel-feed-pump while constantly being fed with compressed air from the compressed-air tank.
 This means that the fuel-feed-pump has to overcome the resistance caused by the injection-air-pressure.
 A separate cam on the camshaft (as seen in Fig. 5 and on the two-cylinder Johann-Weitzer-engine on the right) would activate the injection valve so the compressed air would then press the fuel into the combustion chamber.
 Before the injection valve opens, neither fuel nor compressed air can enter the combustion chamber.
 The closed nozzle design allowed for a good air-fuel-mixture at the time which made it very useful for high capacity engines.
 This also resulted in lower fuel consumption compared to the open nozzle design.
 Biggest disadvantages were the higher manufacturing cost and the injection nozzle restrictions that made designing engines with horizontal cylinders considerably difficult, since in horizontal cylinder engines, compressed air can easily enter the cylinder without pressing a sufficient quantity of fuel into the combustion chamber which leads to engine misfire or post-ignition.

 The open nozzle design was mostly used for engines with horizontal cylinders and unusual for engines with vertical cylinders.
 It can only be used for four-stroke engines.
 Like in the closed nozzle design, the fuel is fed to the injection nozzle.
 However, the injection valve only prevents compressed air from entering the cylinder; the fuel constantly enters a prechamber above the combustion chamber in the cylinder.
 Between prechamber and combustion chamber, the disc-type atomisers are placed to separate the chambers from each other.
 At injection, the compressed air would then press the fuel through the disc-type atomisers into the combustion chamber.
 Manufacturing engines featuring the open nozzle design was considerably cheaper and easier than making them with a closed nozzle design.
 It also allows for using tar as fuel.
 However, fuel supply is insufficient and at the beginning of the injection, too much fuel enters the combustion chamber which causes too much pressure buildup inside the cylinder.
 This, as well as the problem that it is impossible to supply high capacity engines sufficiently with fuel, means, that the open nozzle design can only be used for smaller engines.